apache/nuttx/configs/README.txt

 		CONFIG_NET_TCP_READAHEAD_BUFSIZE - Size of TCP read-ahead buffers CONFIG_NET_NTCP_READAHEAD_BUFFERS - Number of TCP read-ahead buffers (may be zero)
+		CONFIG_NET_TCPBACKLOG - Incoming connections pend in a backlog until accept() is called.
+The size of the backlog is selected when listen() is called.
 		CONFIG_NET_UDP - UDP support on or off CONFIG_NET_UDP_CHECKSUMS - UDP checksums on or off CONFIG_NET_UDP_CONNS - The maximum amount of concurrent UDP